rbaluja/PFAS-Code/Pub/Revision1/README.md

 #### Outline of Code
 head_ex_r1.R

+-Bootstrap/bootstrap_iv.R
+	- This runs the bootstrap algorithm for the continuous birth outcomes
 - revision1_head.R
 	- This runs the primary analysis to get all tables and figures which don't need changes to the framework used in the paper
 - balance_sw_gw_dw.R